 Probate is a technically complex legal process and you would benefit from the assistance of an experienced probate attorney.
 The Legacy Lawyer offers legal services that can assist with following the legal guidelines associated with the California Probate process.
 Our law firm can complete the paperwork, file the petition, and represent you to the court.

 We can also engage with other parties who may dispute your claim as the will’s executor.
-To find out more about our legal services in Orange County or Los Angeles, California, call us at 800-840-1998 and we can set up a free consultation, valued at $175, and we can discuss how we can help you navigate the probate process.
+To find out more about our legal services in Los Angeles, California, call us at 800-840-1998 and we can set up a free consultation, valued at $175, and we can discuss how we can help you navigate the probate process.